 Conley (2017) lays out the principles grounded in monetary theory, financial economics, and game theory to identify Blockchain startups that have embraced initial coin offerings (ICOs) as a vehicle to raise early capital.
 The crypto-tokens offered in these sales are intended to fill a widely varied set of roles on different platforms.
 Some tokens are similar to currencies, others are more like securities, and others have properties that are entirely new.
 Each company's technological vision calls for a token with unique properties and uses.
 However, the author does not detail the effect of ICO offering location, which plays a key role because of rules and regulations surrounding the crypto assets.
+Currently, Switzerland is considered as the ICO haven because of it open crypto policies.

+McCormack (2017) has his own recommendations which includes various suggestions like to getting used zooming in on trend graphs to understand the market.
+The authors other suggestions include to not chase assets which are in uptrend and to not buy a falling asset until the down trend is broken.
+However other tries to give some handy tools to the readers but they are not specific enough for readers to get the que and make purchase and sale of crypto assets.

-Currently, Switzerland is considered as the ICO haven because of it open crypto policies. crypto assetsDo people value crypto assets and do they consider making it part of their portfolio?
+Do people value crypto assets and do they consider making it part of their portfolio?

 Osterrieder, Lorenz, & Strika (2016) outlined the extreme value behavior of cryptocurrencies, their correlations and tail dependencies as well as their statistical properties for the financial institutions to start looking into this asset class to start making trading decisions.
 Chan, Chu, Nadarajah, & Osterrieder (2017) generated the Gaussian and Laplace distributions for the top cryptocurrencies for investment and management purposes.
 Burniske, & Tatar (2018) confirmed that wall street and other established banks and financial institutions are either already investing in crypto assets or devising strategies to get into the trades.
 Catania, Grassi, & Ravazzolo (2018) wrote that the Cryptocurrencies have recently gained a lot of interest from investors, central banks and governments worldwide.
+According to Jeong and Kevin (2018) cryptocurrency can be viewed as a rival to traditional currency that governments and banks currently control.
+Also, to remember is Bitcoins are effectively irrelevant when compared to larger payment system (Whelan, 2018).
+But I will either be naïve or too optimistic to think governments will let the cryptocurrency market function without any taxes or regulations for long.

 Although there is a need for some sort of regulatory body for widespread adoption of crypto assets, the current research suggests that the adoption by prominent financial institutes is underway.
 Bresett (2017) detailed the portfolio of some hedge funds dealing in crypto assets and they align closely with the strategies detailed by Brennan (1975) for a portfolio with both safe and risky assets.
 This analysis confirms the treatment of crypto assets as a risky asset class.
 However, none of the above researchers focus on the individual buying behavior and their appetite to hold a risky asset in the form of crypto assets.

 What is the long-term view on crypto assets?